Unibeautify/sparser/docs/parsers.md

-# Parse Framework - Intoduction To Parsers
+# Sparser - Intoduction To Parsers

 ## Terminology
 Let's define the niche terms so that the wordy paragraphs further down make sense to normal people.
 It is important to note that these terms come from the linguistic sciences of human spoken and written language, but they are adapted to apply to computer programming languages in nearly identical ways.